magpylib/magpylib/docs/examples/examples_06_triangle.md

 (examples-triangle)=

-# Complex shapes part 2: The Triangle class
+# Complex shapes - The Triangle class

 The field of a homogeneously charged magnet is, on the outside, the same as the field of a similarly shaped body with a magnetic surface charge.
 The surface charge is proportional to the projection of the magnetization vector onto the surface normal.
 The `Triangle` class is set up so that it can easily be used to approximate surfaces, and given the magnetization vector, the charge density is automatically computed.
 The resulting H-field is correct, but the B-field is only correct on the outside of the body, because on the inside the magnetization must be added to it.